knilling/clip2png/README.md

 # clip2png #

-**clip2png** is a [Microsoft JScript](https://en.wikipedia.org/wiki/JScript) that is designed to help simplify the job of collecting and organizing notes about how to accomplish a particular task on a Windows Platform.
+**clip2png** is a [Microsoft JScript](https://en.wikipedia.org/wiki/JScript) that is designed to help simplify the job of collecting and organizing notes about how to accomplish a particular task on a Windows Platform.  **clip2png** is particularly useful when collecting a series of screenshots.

 **clip2png** detects whether you have an picture on your Microsoft Windows clipboard.
 If there is an picture on the clipboard, it dumps the clipboard to a PNG file, and helps you capture some basic metadata about why the image is interesting.